NASCAR Hall of Fame

-The NASCAR Hall of Fame has an economic impact of $58.3 million annually in the Charlotte region. $31.5 million is infused into Charlotte’s local economy from direct spending by visitors coming from near and far to visit.
+The NASCAR Hall of Fame has an estimated economic impact of $61.1 million annually in the Charlotte region. $36.3 million is infused into Charlotte’s local economy from direct spending by visitors coming to the museum.

 Community Gathering Place

 The signature architecture of the NASCAR Hall has made it a special and recognizable building that lights up the city’s growing Uptown landscape.
-It’s also been a place of celebration for the community hosting countless holiday events over the years like the popular WBT Holiday on Ice skating rink in the winter months.
+It’s also served as host to many special events, celebrations and team-building activities for local companies, nonprofits and charitable organizations.

 The Heart of the Industry

-The Hall has increasingly become the choice destination for industry announcements, press events and meaningful moments honoring NASCAR’s history and heritage.
-Dozens of paint scheme unveils, media days, sponsorship announcements and fireside chats happen at the venue throughout the year, providing insider access that makes for unforgettable guest experiences.
+The Hall is regularly the choice destination for industry announcements, press events and meaningful moments honoring NASCAR’s history and heritage.
+Paint scheme unveils, media days, film shoots, sponsorship announcements and fireside chats happen at the venue throughout the year, providing insider access that makes for unforgettable guest experiences.

 Catalyst for Uptown Development

-The NASCAR Hall has served as a powerful economic development catalyst for the Stonewall Street corridor in Charlotte's Center City, which has more than $2.7 billion in development underway.
+The NASCAR Hall has served as a powerful economic development catalyst for the Brooklyn Village Way corridor in Charlotte's Center City, which has seen more than $3 billion in development in recent years.
 Without the critical I-277 interchange reconfiguration that was prompted by the develop of the Hall, numerous parcels that are now home to urban living, office space and retail wouldn’t be a reality in Uptown Charlotte.

 Go-To for Groups

 The Hall continues to be a highly sought-after event venue for events, leveraging the immersive NASCAR experience the museum provides for more than 300 unique happenings each year.
 And these events have certainly run the gamut.
-A sprinkling of high school proms, collegiate pep rallies and even a wedding have been among the special gatherings found here.
+A wide range of events, including high school proms, collegiate pep rallies and even a wedding have been among the special gatherings found here.
 Meanwhile, a bevy of corporations, non-profits and associations benefit from the space for teambuilds, cocktail soirees, job fairs, meetings and more.

 Picking up STE(A)M

-The NASCAR Hall’s education program, which focuses on science, technology, engineering, the arts and mathematics known as STE(A)M principles, served more than 17,000 students in 2019, an increase of 21 percent from the previous year, and has reached students in 64 counties in the Carolinas and 15 additional states as well as Canada.
+The NASCAR Hall’s education program, which focuses on science, technology, engineering, the arts and mathematics known as STE(A)M principles, serves more than 14,000 students annually.
+Teachers and students across all grade levels are able to learn through on-site, virtual and traveling programs.

-55 inductees have been enshrined to date, honoring the legends who have made momentous contributions to the sport and uniting an enthusiastic fan base.
+64 inductees have been enshrined since the inaugural Class of 210, honoring the legends who have made momentous contributions to the sport and uniting an enthusiastic fan base.
 Selected by representatives from NASCAR, track owners, media and the Hall of Fame team, the achievement of induction marks the pinnacle of a career.